coverclock/com-diag-obelisk/README.md

            -e              Use even parity for OUTPUT.
            -g              Send SIGHUP to the PID in the lock file and exit.
            -h              Display help menu and exit.
+           -i              Set time of day initially when possible.
            -k              Send SIGTERM to the PID in the lock file and exit.
            -l              Remove the lock file initially ignoring errors.
            -m              Use modem control for OUTPUT.